CyberFlameGO/website/posts/2021-08-worldql-scalable-minecraft.md

 This was not possible at the time due to the limitations of Minecraft's server software, so I decided to build a way to share player load across multiple server processes.
 I named this project "Mammoth".

 My first attempt involved slicing the world into 1024 block-wide segments which were "owned" by different servers.
 Areas near the borders were synchronized and ridden entities such as horses or boats would be transferred across servers.
 [Here's a video on how it worked](https://youtu.be/Q1RXHS4N6wg?t=60).
+This technique is no longer used; the Minecraft world is no longer sliced up by area.

 It was a neat proof-of-concept, but it had some pretty serious issues.
 Players couldn't see each other across servers or interact.
 There was a jarring reconnect whenever crossing server borders.